Saturday July 25, 2015

 Today is a day I have been waiting for a very very long time.
 It is our first day off from boat work in I don’t even know how long.
 Since our Today Show filming, which I think was now three weeks ago.
 And that wasn’t even really time off!

 One of the things I forgot about with Matt is how literal and stubborn he can be sometimes.
-The date of putting the foam mattress in kept getting pushed further and further back because we’ve also been working at re-bedding a hatch frame in the v-berth which can be quite messy at times and we wanted to wait until it was 100% finished before we placed our cushion below.
+The date of putting the foam mattress in kept getting pushed further and further back because we’ve also been working at re-bedding a hatch frame with the timber bed base in the v-berth which can be quite messy at times and we wanted to wait until it was 100% finished before we placed our cushion below.
 Since we know it won’t be easy to move the mattress around the boat once we have it in we didn’t want to deal with the fuss of even trying.
 (And if you’re waiting for a post on the re-bedding hatch, you’ll be waiting a looong time.
+Some of my friends suggested to get an adjustable bed at Sleep Essentials, which will reduce the task of moving the bed time and again.
 We didn’t document the first one since it was more of a trial.
 We’ll show you how it goes on the 2nd or 3rd one once we have it down.)

 So there we were with a hatch frame that needed a ridiculous amount of sanding and priming and painting and could not go in for about two weeks later than we originally expected.
 You’d think that we’d still allow ourselves a day off in the mean time, but my stubborn husband kept reminding me that ‘No no no, we said we wouldn’t take a day off until the foam went in’.
 I should have known better than to make deals like this with him.
 To be fair though, we have been busting our butts and getting a ton of work done lately with the remaining Eurolite pieces for the ceiling and overhead to the v-berth and forward salon.